jwir3/gruel/README.md

 **Currently, `gruel` adds tasks to your gradle build to do the following:**

 - Notify a HipChat channel with a specific message.
+- Transition Jira issues matching a JQL filter to another status and update fields.
+This is useful in automating the transition to the appropriate QA status when an alpha build is ready for testing.
 - Bump version numbers in a `gradle.properties` file to conform with semantic versioning.
 - Specify a final archive pattern for Java (JAR) and Android (APK) archives.